-- Has a healthy, balanced lifestyle. - Takes responsibility for the management of his/her own personal health. - Uses the skills provided to develop a program of lifelong fitness.
+- Has knowledge of a healthy, balanced lifestyle. - Takes responsibility for the management of his/her own personal health. - Applies the skills provided to develop a program of lifelong wellness. - Uses social-emotional skills to enhance personal relationships and individual learning.